The Social Observatory - la Caixa Foundation

 Social Research Call

 The annual Social Research Call for Spain and Portugal promotes high-quality knowledge in order to understand and identify the challenges facing our society through studies based on quantitative data.
-The call is open to social research projects of any kind and provides financial support of up to 100,000 euros, with a maximum duration of 24 months.
+The call is open to social research projects of any kind and provides financial support of up to €115,000, with a maximum duration of 24 months.

 Flash Calls

 The Flash Calls for Spain and Portugal support quantitative research projects based on surveys.
 These calls focus on promoting research projects related to current social issues that also aim to provide rapid results which are then passed on to society.
-The topics supported vary in each call and the maximum financial support for each project is €30,000.
+The maximum financial support for each project is €35,000.

 Connect Call